HomeMiddle East & North Africa ToursMorocco ToursMorocco Guide

 Bahia Palace in Marrakech, Morocco

-Marrakech doesn’t unfold as much as twirl into a dizzying array of vibrant colors, captivating sounds, and aromatic lanes that lead to the top 9 destinations you must visit when in the famous Moroccan city.
+Marrakech doesn’t unfold as much as twirl into a dizzying array of vibrant colors, captivating sounds, and aromatic lanes that lead to the top nine destinations you must visit when in the famous Moroccan city.

 Overview

 1. 1.
-Djemaa El Fna Square
+Jemaa el-Fnaa Square

 2. 2.
 Bahia Palace